googleinterns/spacetime-sim-2020/README.md

 ### Single_agent directory:
 - #### traffic_light_grid.py
     Source Location: edited from ~/flow/flow/envs\
     Contains gym environment for a 1x1 single intersection experiment.
-The class called MyGridEnv has all the implemented methods that set the obersavation and action spaces, collects states, computes rewards, and logs rewards and travel time on tensoboard.
+The class called MyGridEnv has all the implemented methods that set the obersavation and action spaces, collects states, computes rewards, and logs rewards and travel time on tensorboard.
 - #### __init__.py
     Source Location: edited from ~/flow/flow/envs\
     Registers the created environments for FLOW to use
 - #### grid1x1.py
     Source Location: edited from ~/flow/examples/exp_configs/non_rl\
     Sets parameters for single intersection non-rl experiment.
 Traffic light control can either be SUMO inbuilt policies or pre-assigned phases timing plans.
 To run this file, in the flow/examples directory, run:
-    ###### $ python simulatate.py grid1x1
+    ###### $ python simulate.py grid1x1

 - #### grid1x1_rl.py
     Source Location: edited from ~/flow/examples/exp_configs/rl\